 The Audi FIS Alpine Ski World Cup continues in North America at Beaver Creek and Lake Louise.
-Since Today, December 4, Beaver Creek hosts the Super Combined, Downhill, Super G and Giant Slalom Men events.
+Beaver Creek hosts the Super Combined, Downhill, and Giant Slalom Men events.
 During the weekend the Ladies’ World Cup Tour continues in Canada.
-Lake Louise Village, Alberta, will host the Downhill and Super G FIS races on Saturday-Sunday.
+Lake Louise Village, Alberta, will host two Downhills and Super G FIS races on Friday, Saturday and Sunday.

 Located in Colorado, USA, Beaver Creek is owned and operated by Vail Resorts Management Company, one of the leading resort operators in North America.
 The Company owns and operates five ski resorts: Vail, Breckenridge, Keystone and Beaver Creek, located in the Colorado Rocky Mountains, and Heavenly, which is located on the Lake Tahoe area of California/Nevada.
 With abundant natural snow (average snowfall 790 cm), backed up by a modern snowmaking system (36 % of the marked runs), Beaver Creek guarantees skiing from early November to mid April.
 148 trails (19% Beginner, 43% Intermediate, 38% Advanced) and a vertical drop of 1,233 metres.
 Reminiscent of a secluded European alpine village, Beaver Creek combines the luxury and refinement of a five-star resort with a relaxed, family atmosphere.